 - Transparency about the scope for decision making from the start.
 Key stakeholders from a service or portfolio must meet early in the co-production process to determine which decisions can be made by the co-production group. - We are generous with our hospitality.
 While this isn't complicated, it is sometimes overlooked or planned at the last minute.
 To support the process of building trust and relationships, we must provide hospitality.
 Offering a cup of tea, cooking a meal, knowing and remembering people's names, and greeting them warmly are all examples of hospitality. - Nobody should be out of pocket for taking part.
-A budget should be set aside to cover the costs of participating in the co-production process (e.g., travel reimbursement or lunch/dinner provided). - We plan for good wellbeing.
+A budget should be set aside whenever possible to cover the costs of participating in the co-production process (for example travel reimbursement or lunch/dinner provided). - We plan for good well-being.
 Taking part in genuine co-production requires vulnerability for all involved.
-There should be a plan in place for how the group will look after each other's wellbeing throughout the process, with an emphasis on responding to the group's needs as and when issues arise. - Everyone's contribution should be recognised.
+There should be a plan in place for how the group will look after each other's well-being throughout the process, with an emphasis on responding to the group's needs as and when issues arise. - Everyone's contribution should be recognised.
 Co-producers give their time, stories, and intellectual property to the co-production process.
 People's preferences for how they want to be recognised are likely to differ.
-Payment, benefits from what is being designed, or something else a person values (such as access to training or a donation) could all be forms of recognition. - People should be informed about what happened following their participation in a co-production process.
+Payment, benefits from what is being designed, or something else a person values (such as access to training or a donation) could all be forms of recognition. - We pay attention to communication.
+Good communication is essential to an inclusive co-production process.
+People have different preferences, and it's important to use a variety of approaches and tools to make sure everyone understands how to participate and is understood.
+We must avoid acronyms, jargon and abbreviations .

+• People should be informed about what happened following their participation in a co-production process.
 All feedback should be provided to participants on time, concisely, and clearly, including what action is being taken, by whom, and when.
 This is an important mechanism for maintaining relationships and having ongoing conversations.